 1849 Emigration & Settlement in America

 It was April 24, 1849.
-Imagine the thrill, the apprehension, and the hope that filled the hearts of the party of young Dutch families as they boarded the Massachusetts of Boston in LeHavre, France.
-Having departed Schoorl on April 14th (first by canal barge to Rotterdam, followed by a steamboat to LeHavre), this courageous group headed for the new world, with visions of making a good living for their young families, and the promise of religious freedom.
+Imagine the thrill, the apprehension, and the hope that filled the hearts of the party of young Dutch families as the boarded the Massachusetts of Boston in Le Havre, France.
+Having departed Krabbendam (on the canal near Eenigenburg) in the Netherlands on April 14th (first by canal barge to Rotterdam, followed by steamboat to Le Havre), this courageous group headed for the new world, with visions of making a good living for their young families and the promise of religious freedom.

 Exact Replica of the Massachusetts of Boston in the North Sea